 Parents are requested to drop off or collect students from Kilkenny Drive or Botany Town Centre.
 The car park to the left as one enters the Town Centre from Chapel Road is a suggested area for drop off and pickup.
 The College requests that parents do not pick up or drop off students on Chapel Rd, as this road has no parking zones, and high traffic flow that would make this hazardous.
 Cars are still not allowed to pick up or drop off students in the church carpark to the north of the College.

 We know that this safer option is sustainable as we had to close the college to traffic during the T-Block construction, and there was no issue with arrival and departure of students.

 In case of limited mobility, parents can continue to use the mobility zone at the front of the college (enter via the northern gate, turn right, and exit to the south, give way and then exit via the controlled intersection.
 Aside from limited mobility access, the front road is closed to through traffic and is for staff parking only, except for the provision for disabled car access and parking at the front of the administration block, plus limited visitor car parks for official business during the school day.

-While the Board of Trustees discourages students driving to college for the same reasons to promote walking and reduce traffic, the College realises that there may be occasions when students need to drive.
+While the Board of Trustees discourages students driving to college for the same reasons to promote walking and reduce traffic, the College realises that there may be some students that need to drive.
 These students are required to complete a Driving to School Permission form which is also located on Office 365 .
 They should return the completed form to their Whanau Leader.
 They will then be issued with a Vehicle Pass which should be available on request.
 This will allow the student to park in the Town Centre Car Park (to the left as one enters the Town Centre from Chapel Rd at the lights).